Laxmipriyanka98/PDS3/README.md

 from wordcloud import WordCloud from nltk.tokenize import word_tokenize

-# Load the CSV file into a pandas DataFrame
+# Open a pandas DataFrame and load the CSV file.
 df=pd.read_csv('C:/Users/priya/OneDrive/Desktop/Test Jupyter/Corona_NLP_test.csv')

-# Extract the "OriginalTweet" column as a text corpus
+# Create a text corpus from the "OriginalTweet" column.
 corpus = df['OriginalTweet']

 # Concatenate all tweets into a single string